mlresearch/v130/_posts/2021-03-18-lange-hegermann21a.md

   systems of linear partial differential equations together with their boundary conditions.
   We construct multi-output Gaussian process priors with realizations in the solution set of such systems, in particular only such solutions can be represented by Gaussian process regression.
-The construction is fully algorithmic via Gr{ö}bner bases and it does not employ any approximation.
+The construction is fully algorithmic via Gröbner bases and it does not employ any approximation.
 It builds these priors combining two parametrizations via a pullback: the first parametrizes the solutions for the system of differential equations and the second parametrizes all functions adhering to the boundary conditions. "